ThomasL25/CSI-480-01/Project3/image-editor-website/README.md

 Description:

 The website's main purpose is to take any image the user uploads and perform a number of graphical transformations to it.
 Each implemented transformation besides Grayscale and Sepia come with a slider to change the scale as to which the transformation is performed.
-There is also the ability to download the change photo simply by clicking on it on the right panel.
+There is also the ability to download the changed photo simply by clicking on it on the right panel.